danielbodnar/awesome-stars/README.md

 - [nuttyartist/notes](https://github.com/nuttyartist/notes) - Fast and beautiful note-taking app written in C++.
 Write down your thoughts.
 - [vincentdchan/CubyText](https://github.com/vincentdchan/CubyText) - An open-source knowledge management app.
 - [pycontribs/mk](https://github.com/pycontribs/mk) - mk ease contributing to any open source repository by exposing most common actions you can run.
 Inspired by make, tox and other cool tools!
-- [alan-ai/alan-sdk-web](https://github.com/alan-ai/alan-sdk-web) - Generative AI SDK for Web to build AI Assistants for apps built with JavaScript, React, Angular, Vue, Ember, Electron
+- [alan-ai/alan-sdk-web](https://github.com/alan-ai/alan-sdk-web) - Generative AI SDK for Web to create AI Agents for apps built with JavaScript, React, Angular, Vue, Ember, Electron
 - [excalidraw/excalidraw](https://github.com/excalidraw/excalidraw) - Virtual whiteboard for sketching hand-drawn like diagrams
 - [opendevtools/supreme](https://github.com/opendevtools/supreme) - Add configurations, GitHub actions and get started quickly with new projects
 - [archivy/archivy](https://github.com/archivy/archivy) - Archivy is a self-hostable knowledge repository that allows you to learn and retain information in your own personal and extensible wiki.